-The pipe wrench is not a precision instrument meant to be used on standard hexagonal nuts and bolts—that much should be readily apparent to anyone who has ever laid their eyes on a large pipe wrench.
+The pipe wrench is not a precision instrument meant to be used on standard hexagonal nuts and bolts.
+That much should be readily apparent to anyone who has ever laid their eyes on a large pipe wrench.

-The design of the pipe wrench is remarkably clever: The two adjustable, serrated jaws are constructed so that the upper jaw can wiggle back and forth a little bit, meaning that it’s not always parallel with the lower jaw.
+The design of the pipe wrench is remarkably clever.
+The two adjustable, serrated jaws are constructed so that the upper jaw can wiggle back and forth a little bit.
+This means that it’s not always parallel with the lower jaw.

-I have a couple of pipe wrenches that I keep in a shed near a finicky water hydrant on my farm; whenever the hydrant acts up, I use one pipe wrench to hold the water pipe in place and the other to grip the head of the hydrant and unscrew it from the pipe for repairs.
+I have a couple of pipe wrenches that I keep in a shed near a finicky water hydrant on my farm.
+Whenever the hydrant acts up, I use one pipe wrench to hold the water pipe in place.
+The other grips the head of the hydrant and as I unscrew it from the pipe for repairs.

-I mention this because, in order to prevent leaks, the hydrant head is screwed on to the pipe as tightly as possible.
-It takes two people to work the wrenches, so I can’t imagine trying to unscrew the hydrant head with any other tools.
+I mention this because, in order to prevent leaks, you need to screw the hydrant head onto the pipe as tightly as possible.
+It takes two people to work the wrenches.
+I can’t imagine trying to unscrew the hydrant head with any other tools.

 If you can get your hands on an old one, made entirely of steel, you’ll be impressed by its weight and strength.
-It makes you feel like you can tackle any project, and if it’s a really big one with a two-foot or even three-foot handle, you’re looking at a tool that’s practically worthy of being a decorative item.
+It makes you feel like you can tackle any project.
+If it’s a really big one, with a 2-foot or even 3-foot handle, you’re looking at a tool that’s practically worthy of being a decorative item.

-I’ll leave you with just one word of warning—pipe wrenches are powerful tools, so check that you have the diameter of the jaws set correctly (not too tight), and make sure you attempt to turn any given pipe in the proper direction.
+I’ll leave you with just one word of warning.
+Pipe wrenches are powerful tools, so check that you have the diameter of the jaws set correctly (not too tight).
+And make sure you attempt to turn any given pipe in the proper direction.